parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 - Reviews page: `/reviews`
 - Interstellar (review) page: `/reviews/interstellar/`

 Notice that these are root-relative links, `/` being the root.
-The root could really be a number of things: a domain like `http://electroniq.example`; a subdomain like `http://electroniq.domain.example`; heck, even a local address like `http://localhost:8081/` (we'll see this again in the next section).
+The root could really be a number of things: a domain like `http://electroniq.org`; a subdomain like `http://electroniq.example.org`; heck, even a local address like `http://localhost:8081/` (we'll see this again in the next section).

 To enable this kind of routing and categorization, we'll two plugins: `metalsmith-permlinks` and `metalsmith-collections`.

 The first will allow us to write custom URLS: with a *date*, maybe, or an *id* or an *author* name.
 As long as this information exists in the front-matter, you can use it in your URL.
 In our case, we're only using the `title`.

+The second plugin will be useful to create categories (like 'reviews')

 Let's install these two plugins: